hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 /api/v1/<resource group>/...
 ```

-Some examples of these resource paths that contain the resource groups under the same root:
+Some examples of these resource paths that contain several resource groups under the same root:

 ```markdown
 /api/v1/storage-systems/...